 Guest speakers are scheduled outside of normal class time.
 These sessions are required material.
 These lectures often cannot be videotaped (so the guests feel comfortable speaking freely).
 You may need to get the notes from someone else if you are unable to attend.
-The guest lectures are:
+There will be three guest lectures this semester.